 There is no withdrawal fee if you withdraw your Account.
-Buy-sell spread and brokerage costs may still apply, depending on your investments.
+Buy-sell spread, and brokerage fees may still apply, depending on your investments.
 Fees may also be charged by the relevant institution for early termination of a Term Deposit investment.